 Interactive Learning Tools: Animating Mechanics of Materials

-T. A. Philpot et al., "Interactive Learning Tools: Animating Mechanics of Materials," Proceedings of the American Society for Engineering Education Annual Conference & Exposition, American Society for Engineering Education (ASEE), Jan 2002.
+T. A. Philpot et al., "Interactive Learning Tools: Animating Mechanics of Materials," Proceedings of the American Society for Engineering Education Annual Conference and Exposition (2002, Montreal, Canada), pp. 8857-8866, American Society for Engineering Education (ASEE), Jun 2002.

 Civil, Architectural and Environmental Engineering

 Animating statics; Computer-based modules; Learning tools; Moment diagrams; Animation; Civil engineering; Feedback; Kinematics; Multimedia systems; Problem solving; Students; Teaching; Learning systems

 © 2002 American Society for Engineering Education (ASEE), All rights reserved.